Frankie Ferrari

-Frankie Ferrari (born December 20, 1995) is an American professional basketball player for Baxi Manresa of the Liga ACB.
-He played college basketball for the San Francisco Dons.
+Frankie Ferrari (born December 20, 1995) is an American coach for the San Francisco Dons and former player.
+He played college basketball for San Francisco and professionally in Europe and the NBA G League.

 Early life and high school

 Ferrari was born and grew up in Burlingame, California.
 He initially attended Burlingame High School, where he was called up to the varsity team as a freshman for the postseason and started as a sophomore but transferred to Archbishop Riordan High School in San Francisco before his junior year.
 After sitting out the first ten games of the season due to transfer rules, Ferrari was moved to shooting guard and finished second on the team with 10.8 points per game.
 He transferred back to Burlingame after his junior year to be closer to home following his parents divorce.
 As a senior, Ferrari averaged 22.4 points, 7.1 assists, 5.7 rebounds and 3.2 steals per game and was named the Peninsula Athletic League Player of the Year and the area player of the year by The Mercury News.
 Ferrari committed to play college basketball for the University of San Francisco Dons, one of two NCAA Division I programs to offer him a scholarship along with Idaho State.